-Looking for travel ideas for an upcoming college break?
-If you're considering getting out of your comfort zone and helping others during your time off, I'd suggest thinking about taking a volunteer trip with i-to-i.
+If you're considering getting out of your comfort zone and helping others during your time off, think about taking a volunteer trip with i-to-i.
 It's a fabulous way to travel to a new country while giving back to the communities you encounter there.

 Some potential opportunities for volunteering include conserving a lake in Guatemala, building homes for Honduran families, rescuing sea turtles in Costa Rica.

-It's the perfect way to see a piece of the planet and come home with a new perspective on how others in the world live.
+It's a good way to see a piece of the planet and come home with a new perspective on how others in the world live.

 U.S. college students are increasingly seeking out short-term meaningful experiences by lending a helping hand, according to i-to-i.
 The international provider does more than half of its business each year with student travel and is experiencing 40-50 percent annual growth in numbers of student vacation volunteers.